aduffy70/gbs-tools/README.txt

 plotclustercounts.py - Generates data for a cluster size histogram.
 Includes
-                       counts of reads represented by each seed in a cluster of the output from renameclusters.py
+                       counts of reads represented by each seed in a cluster of the output from renameclusters.py plotclusterreadproportions.py - Generates data for a scatter plot of the proportion of reads in a cluster that have the most common read vs either cluster read count or cluster unique read count.

 "Pipeline" used to clean up T. intricatum GBS dataset (This process could sped up drastically if some of these scripts were combined, but I left the